Everything you need to know ahead of this year's City of Preston 10k event

-City of Preston 10k: Timings, route, parking and everything you need to know
+City of Preston 10k: Timings, new route, parking and everything you need to know

 Runners will take to the streets of Preston again this weekend for the City of Preston 10k.